spiceai/docs/spiceaidocs/content/en/reference/Spicepod/datasets.md

 Optional.
 The mode of acceleration.
 The following values are supported:

-  - `memory` - Cache data in memory.
+  - `memory` - Store acceleration data in-memory.
   - `file` - Store acceleration data in a file.

 `mode` is currently only supported for the `duckdb` engine.